artificialnouveau/artificialnouveau.github.io/_pages/index.md

 ## <center><span style="color: #FF70A6;">ABOUT</span></center>

-Ahnjili is a New York-born, Hong Kong-raised, Netherlands-based data scientist, Ph.D. candidate, artist, and science communicator.
-Ahnjili’s academic research focuses on developing smartphone- and wearables-based biomarkers that can be used to monitor one’s mental and physical wellbeing for clinical trials.
-Ahnjili’s artistic research and science communication focuses on educating the public about A.I. and algorithmic violence, which refers to the violence that is justified or created by an automated decision-making system.
-Her projects have previously focused on investigating the correlation between hormonal cycles and internet patterns, developing a predictive policing system to predict police brutality, and creating fashion police drones.
+Ahnjili Zhuparris, PhD (NL, USA), is an AI engineer and AI artist, working between New York and the Netherlands.
+As an AI engineer, Ahnjili develops AI applications for the medical and cosmetic industry.
+Ahnjili’s academic research centers around the development of biomarkers for monitoring mental and physical wellbeing using machine learning and smartphones and wearables data.
+Ahnjili's artistic research and science communication efforts are dedicated to raising awareness about A.I. and algorithmic violence, which encompasses the violence that may arise from or be justified by automated decision-making systems.
+Through her work, Ahnjili aims to educate the public and promote discussions about the ethical implications of these technologies in our society.

-Ahnjili also has an interest in the influence of psychedelic drugs on cognition and lifestyle.
-She completed her Cognitive Neuroscience MSc at Radboud University (Netherlands), where her master’s thesis focused on the effects of mindfulness, Ritalin, and LSD on cognitive flexibility.
-Since then she has continued to do quantitative and qualitative research on recreational drug use with the Global Drug Survey and Quantified Citizen.
+Ahnjili holds a PhD in Neuropharmacology from Leiden University, Master’s in Cognitive Neuroscience from Radboud University and a Bachelor's in Neuroscience from the University of Edinburgh.
+She is a recipient of the Mozilla Creative Media Award.
+Ahnjili’s work has garnered support from the Mozilla Foundation (US), IMPAKT(NL), and Constant (BE) and has showcased her work at Ars Electronica (AU), Articulating Data (UK), and the CICA Museum (KR).

 <br>
 ## EDUCATION
 <br>